My Book Cover Design Experience & Process With Damonza

 In Found in Amber, my characters go on a quest to unravel an intergalactic political scheme of cosmic proportions.
 There’s adventure, strong undertones of good and evil (as Mike Robbins likes to say) and love.
 Yeah, yeah, you need to be a special breed of something to mix intergalactic politics and love, but hey, this cover had potential.

 At long last Jasper’s hair had gone from nutty professor to something worth cracking open a bottle of Prosecco for.
 I mean it.
 Hopes and dreams had gone into that hair and a lukewarm sentiment now filled my heart.
 Half Prosecco, half great hair.
 But that pesky little hand (despite the designer’s best efforts) burned the retina.

 Okay, I have two theories about the designer’s MO:

 a) He’d given Jasper wrinkles on purpose as a digital slap to yours truly for all my red arrows and endless feedback;

 b) He’d cropped the hair from an elderly someone, bastardizing Jasper’s pristine forehead with the work of the Devil himself;

 Either way, my brave and very awkward optan soldier now had the potential of a sex symbol.
-And with that thought in mind, I’d finish the Prosecco.
+And with that thought in mind, I’d finish my Prosecco.

 Fifth Book Cover Proposal By Damonza